How do I register as self-employed with HMRC?

 When should I register as self-employed?

-It makes sense to register with HMRC as soon as you start working.
+It makes sense to register with HMRC as soon as you start working as self-employed.
 Legally speaking, the very latest you can register is by 5 October after the end of the tax year during which you became self-employed.
+Leave it any longer and you may face a fine.

 For this reason, you need to keep careful records of your sales, income and any outgoings or expenses connected with your business.
-This means hanging on to important documents like receipts, bank statements and invoices – you’ll need them when it comes to doing your Self Assessment tax return.
+This means hanging on to important documents like receipts, bank statements and invoices – you’ll need them when it comes to doing your self-assessment tax return.

 Do I need self-employment insurance?

-You may also want to consider:
+As a self-employed person, you may also want to consider:

-• Product liability insurance – This could offer you protection against compensation pay-outs and legal costs if someone is injured or their property is damaged by a product you sold them.
+• Product liability insurance – could offer you protection against compensation pay-outs and legal costs if someone is injured or their property is damaged by a product you sold them.
 This is often added as a paid-for extra to public liability insurance.

 • Self-employed income protection – you won’t have access to employee benefits if you’re self-employed, so you might want to think about income protection cover in case you become ill or are injured and unable to work.